alisaifee/limits/doc/source/storage.rst

 or :code:`redis+unix:///path/to/socket?db=n` (for database `n`).

-If the database is password protected the password can be provided in the url, for example :code:`redis://:foobared@localhost:6379` or :code:`redis+unix://:foobered/path/to/socket` if using a UDS..
+If the database is password protected the password can be provided in the url, for example :code:`redis://:foobared@localhost:6379` or :code:`redis+unix://:foobered/path/to/socket` if using a UDS.

 For scenarios where a redis connection pool is already available and can be reused, it can be provided in :paramref:`~limits.storage.storage_from_string.options`, for example::